How to install FREE Let's Encrypt certificate in Exchange Server? After configuring the internal and…

 WARNING: There are more results available than are currently displayed.
 To view them, increase the value for the ResultSize parameter.

 Now that you can confirm that the information is correct.
-You can change the command to Resultsize Unlimited.
+You can change the command and add Resultsize Unlimited to it.

 [PS] C:\>Get-Mailbox -ResultSize Unlimited | Select-Object DisplayName, SamAccountName, PrimarySmtpAddress | Sort-Object PrimarySmtpAddress | Out-GridView

-If all is looking great, let’s export the information to a CSV file.
-First, make sure you have a folder created on your C: drive with the name output.
+If everything looks great, let’s export the information to CSV file.
+First, ensure a folder is created on the (C:) drive with the name output.
 The path in Windows Explorer should show as C:\output\.

 Result exported list of mailboxes to CSV